 But the younger ones also like to load them with the usual cured meat and vegetables, which can also work as a mid-day snack.

-If you cannot decide which way to go, try eating it on its own and savor the aroma of fennel and anise seeds mixed with the subtle flavor of syrup in every bite.
+If you cannot decide which way to go, try eating it on its own.
+Savor the aroma of fennel and anise seeds mixed with the subtle flavor of syrup in every bite.
 Yum!

 Swedish cakes for breakfast

-Lastly, cakes (or sweets) for breakfast are ok occasionally, but not the ones loaded with icing or cream.
+Lastly, cakes (or sweets) for breakfast are ok occasionally, but not those loaded with icing or cream, which are categorized as Swedish desserts.

 Swedish Cardamom Cake